2. Numeric vectors#

 estimation, which involves the sums of the logarithms of densities.

-R features the following arithmetic operators:
+R features the following binary arithmetic operators:

 `+` (addition) and `-` (subtraction),